MatALass/Atelier_Alassoeur_Website/README.md

 It can be used to showcase sketches, photos, and logos in a clean and accessible way.

 ## 📂 Project Structure
-C:.
-│ index.html # Main webpage
+├── index.html       # Main webpage
-│ style.css # Stylesheet
+├── style.css        # Stylesheet
-│ arborescence.txt # Project structure description
+├── arborescence.txt # Project tree description
-│
-+---.idea # IDE configuration files
+├── .idea/           # IDE config files
-│ .gitignore
-│ modules.xml
-│ Nouveau dossier.iml
-│ workspace.xml
-│
----img # Image assets
+└── img/             # Image assets (sketches, photos, logos)
-croquis.png
-IMG0.jpg … IMG11.jpg
-logo_alassoeur.JPG
-logo_insta.png

 ## 🚀 Getting Started